abhishekshah25/3-layer-Medallion-Data-Pipeline/README.md

 ### Features

-1. Modular Pipeline: The pipeline is modular, allowing easy addition or modification of data sources, transformations, and destinations.
+1. Modular Pipeline: The pipeline is modular, allowing easy addition or modification of data sources, transformations and destinations.

 2. Scalability: Leveraging Azure services ensures scalability to handle large volumes of data & varying workloads.